swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 Indexes can be created to aid in the discoverability and curation of Swift packages, without compromising the flexibility and freedom afforded by decentralization.
+For example, a package could easily switch between a canonical version of a package from an index to a private fork, simply by changing the source URL of the dependency declaration.

 * * *